Saturday, November 21, 2015

 Monitoring

-To monitor means to determine the status of an activity, process, or system at different stages or at different times.
-In order to determine status, you need to supervise and to continually check and critically observe the activity, process, or system that is being monitored.
+Monitoring To monitor means to determine the status of an activity, process, or system at different stages or at different times.
+In order to determine status, you need to supervise and to continually check and critically observe the activity, process, or system that is being monitore...

 Measuring equipment

-Measuring equipment includes all the things needed to carry out a measurement process.
-Accordingly, measuring equipment includes instruments and apparatuses as well as all the associated software, standards, and reference materials.
+Measuring equipment Measuring equipment includes all the things needed to carry out a measurement process.
+Accordingly, measuring equipment includes instruments and apparatuses as well as all the associated software, standards, and reference material...

 Measurement

-Measurement is a process that is used to determine a value.
-In most cases this value will be a quantity.
+Measurement Measurement is a process that is used to determine a value.
+In most cases this value will be a quantity...

 Management system